 Southampton, NY, with its stunning beaches, sweeping lawns and shingled summer “cottages,” is a high-ticket vacation spot.
-But with a bicycle, a Long Island Railroad ticket and a picnic in your basket, you can spend a day soaking up the pleasures of this exclusive resort town on Eastern Long Island — beaches ranked among the best in the U.S., shaded streets, a postcard-perfect Main Street — for about the cost of a mani-pedi.
-Annual permits or steep daily parking fees limit car access to the shore, but when you travel on your own two wheels, Southampton is your oyster.
+But with a bicycle, a Long Island Railroad ticket and a picnic in your basket, you can spend a day biking in Southampton.
+There, you’ll soaking up the pleasures of this exclusive Hamptons resort town on Eastern Long Island — beaches ranked among the best in the U.S., shaded streets, a postcard-perfect Main Street — for about the cost of a mani-pedi.
+Annual permits or steep daily parking fees limit car access to the shore, but when you travel on your own two wheels, Southampton is yours to explore.

 Just follow these easy steps for biking in Southampton:

 - Grab your bike, helmet and lock, and bag your beach necessities, lunch and water bottle.
 Check the trip planner on the Long Island Railroad website for timetables and fares, and review the rail line’s bike policy page for restriction before you set out.

 - Leave early.
 The trip to Southampton takes about 3 1/2 hours.
 You’ll ride a Babylon-bound train from Penn Station to Jamaica Station, then transfer to the Montauk Branch.
 You’ll also need a bike pass, which costs $5, and is reusable for other trips.

 - This 13.5-mile Southampton route map, which you can view on your smartphone using the MapMyRide app, will guide you from the Southampton rail station, to the beachfront and village.
 It’s a flat and easy ride, but the roads are narrow in some places and distracted driving can be a problem in the Hamptons, so ride single-file and remain alert to motorist around you.